josh-flori/Random-Forests/README.md

 ![alt_text](https://imgur.com/CQ0Y28G.png)

-You take the total number of samples/datapoints in the left side of the predictor (yes) and divide by the total number of people in both sides of the predictor (yes,no) (144+159).
+You take the total number of samples/datapoints in both sides of the predictor (yes,no) and divide by the total number of people in both sides of the predictor (yes,no) (144+159).
 So the total Gini impurity for chest pain is the weighted average of both impurities.

 You pick the predictor with the lowest gini impurity as the root node.
-To figure out which predictors should come next in the tree structure, you repeat the same process on the subsets of data created by each internal leaf.
+To figure out which predictors should come next in the tree structure, you repeat the same process on the subsets of data created by each split for the rest of the predictors.
 For a more exact visualization, watch https://youtu.be/7VeUPuFGJHk?t=619

-#### But how do you use numeric data?
+#### So that's how you pick catagorical predictors, how do you use numeric data?
 First, sort numeric data low-high.

 ![alt_text](https://imgur.com/gQFOqTC.png)